Is Wholesaling Real Estate Legal In Florida? A 2024 Guide For Investors

 Florida Real Estate Wholesale Contracts

-The Florida Bar and Florida Realtors have created standardized forms to facilitate a variety of real estate transactions.
-There are two forms wholesalers can utilize.
+The Florida Bar and Florida Realtors have created standardized forms to facilitate various real estate transactions.
+Two forms are available for wholesalers to utilize.

 FAR/BAR “AS IS” Contract and the FAR/BAR Standard Contract